g-aniketh/coxistai-startup-acc/TESTING_WORKFLOW.md

    - **Audit Log**: Verify all changes are logged
 2. Check for any inconsistencies

-### Step 41: Export & Import Round-trip
+### Step 41: Tally Import Round-trip

-1. Export all data (Vouchers, Ledgers, GST)
+1. Export data from Tally (if you have Tally setup)
-2. Clear some test data
-3. Re-import the exported data
-4. **Verify**: Data is restored correctly
+2. Import the exported file using **Import from Tally** (`/tally-import`)
+3. **Verify**:
+   - All vouchers are imported correctly
+   - Ledgers and parties are created
+   - Bill references are maintained
+   - GST data is imported if present

 ### Step 42: Role-Based Access Test

 1. Create a test user with limited role
 2. Login as that user
 3. **Verify**: User can only access permitted features